Ayushbunkar/AlchoZero2.0/PROJECT_SUMMARY.md

-# 📦 AlchoZero - Project Summary
+# 📦 AlcoZero - Project Summary

 ## ✅ Project Completed Successfully!

-This document summarizes everything that has been created for the AlchoZero Alcohol Detection System.
+This document summarizes everything that has been created for the AlcoZero Alcohol Detection System.

 ---

 ## 📁 Project Structure

 ```
-Alchozero2.0/
+Alcozero2.0/
 ├── client/                          # React Frontend Application
 │   ├── src/
 │   │   ├── components/